rayanweragala/QuickShare/README.md

 ## Key Features

+- **Room-Based Sharing (NEW)**: Create dedicated, long-running spaces for file sharing with persistent file lists.
+    - **Auto-Generated Identity**: New rooms and participants receive unique, auto-generated animal names (e.g., "Daring Monkey's Room") and icons if no name is provided.
+    - **Room Visibility**: Support for Public Rooms (discoverable on the homepage) and Private Rooms (joinable only via room code).
+    - **File Management**: Participants can upload, view, download, and delete shared files within the room.
+    - **Featured Rooms**: Any participant can mark a room as 'Featured' for quick access on the main interface.

 - **Direct Browser-to-Browser Transfer**: Files never pass through a server during transfer
 - **End-to-End Encryption**: Files are AES-encrypted in the browser before transmission
 - **Session-Based Sharing**: Simple session ID or QR code for connecting devices